ringwormGO-organization/.github/profile/README.md

 # ringwormGO

-A non-profit software development project.
-Most of our work is written in C/C++ on GNU/Linux.
+A non-profit software development group.

-If you have a suggestion contact the offical mail account of ringwormGO: ringwormgo@gmail.com
+Most of our work is focused on low level projects and desktop applications.

-For any issues/bugs report them on the projects repository.
+For any issues/bugs and suggestions, contact us at project's repository.

 <hr>